BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: Introduction

-Blazars have historically been classified based on optical spectra: sources showing emissions lines with widths of $>5$\,\AA\ are called flat spectrum radio quasars \citep[\textit{FSRQ}s,][]{stickel:1991}, while sources with weaker or even no emission lines are classified as BL Lacs (\textit{BLL}s).
-In the context of the peak energy classification, \textit{FSRQ}s are predominately LSPs, while \textit{BLL}s are distributed among all these different categories \citep{ghisellini:1998}. \textit{FSRQ}s are more bolometrically luminous \citep{ghisellini:2013}.
-In fact, the position of the synchrotron peak is thought to be connected to the overall luminosity via the so-called ``blazar sequence'' -- that is, due to more efficient cooling the more luminous sources peak at shorter frequencies \citep{fossati:1998,ghisellini:2013}.
-It is not clear, however, if this sequence is due to selection effects \citep[see e.g.][]{giommi:2012,keenan:2021}.
+In the context of the peak energy classification, \textit{FSRQ}s are predominately LSPs, while \textit{BLL}s are distributed among all these different categories \citep{ghisellini:1998}.
+Overall, \textit{FSRQ}s are more bolometrically luminous \citep{ghisellini:2013}.
+In fact, the position of the synchrotron peak is thought to be connected to the overall luminosity via the so-called ``blazar sequence.''
+In other words, it might be that due to more efficient cooling the more luminous sources peak at shorter frequencies \citep{fossati:1998,ghisellini:2013}.
+It is not clear, however, if this sequence is due to selection effects \citep[see e.g.,][]{giommi:2012,keenan:2021}.